-We are the largest global industrial distributor, based on sales, of pipe, valves and fittings ("PVF") and related products and services to the energy industry and hold a leading position in our industry across each of the upstream (exploration, production and extraction of underground oil and natural gas), midstream (gathering and transmission of oil and natural gas, natural gas utilities and the storage and distribution of oil and natural gas) and downstream (crude oil refining, petrochemical and chemical processing and general industrials) sectors.
-We offer approximately 170,000 SKUs, including an extensive array of PVF, oilfield supply, valve automation, measurement, instrumentation and other general and specialty products from our global network of suppliers.
-Through our U.S., Canadian and International segments, we serve our more than 16,000 customers through approximately 300 service locations including regional distribution centers, branches, corporate offices and third party pipe yards, where we often deploy pipe near customer locations.
+We are the largest global industrial distributor, based on sales, of pipe, valves and fittings ("PVF") and other infrastructure products and services to the energy industry and hold a leading position in our industry across each of the upstream (exploration, production and extraction of underground oil and natural gas), midstream (gathering and transmission of oil and natural gas, natural gas utilities and the storage and distribution of oil and natural gas) and downstream (crude oil refining, petrochemical and chemical processing and general industrials) sectors.
+We offer over 200,000 SKUs, including an extensive array of PVF, oilfield supply, valve automation, measurement, instrumentation and other general and specialty products from our global network of suppliers.
+Through our U.S., Canadian and International segments, we serve our approximately 15,000 customers through approximately 300 service locations including regional distribution centers, branches, corporate offices and third party pipe yards, where we often deploy pipe near customer locations.
 We are diversified by geography, the industry sectors we serve and the products we sell.

-Our customers use the PVF and oilfield supplies that we supply in mission critical process applications that require us to provide a high degree of product knowledge, technical expertise and comprehensive value added services to our customers.
+Our customers use the PVF and other infrastructure products that we supply in mission critical process applications that require us to provide a high degree of product knowledge, technical expertise and comprehensive value added services to our customers.
 We seek to provide best-in-class service and a one-stop shop for our customers by satisfying the most complex, multi-site needs of many of the largest companies in the energy sector as their primary PVF supplier.
-We provide services such as product testing, manufacturer assessments, multiple daily deliveries, volume purchasing, inventory and zone store management and warehousing, technical support, training, just-in-time delivery, truck stocking, order consolidation, product tagging and system interfaces customized to customer and supplier specifications for tracking and replenishing inventory, engineering of control packages, and valve inspection and repair, which we believe result in deeply integrated customer relationships.
-We believe the critical role we play in our customers' supply chain, together with our extensive product and services offering, broad global presence, customer-linked scalable information systems and efficient distribution capabilities, serve to solidify our long-standing customer relationships and drive our growth.
+We provide services such as product testing, manufacturer assessments, multiple daily deliveries, volume purchasing, inventory and zone store management and warehousing, technical support, training, just-in-time delivery, truck stocking, order consolidation, product tagging and system interfaces customized to customer and supplier specifications for tracking and replenishing inventory, engineering of control packages and valve inspection and repair, which we believe result in deeply integrated customer relationships.
+We believe the critical role we play in our customers' supply chain, together with our extensive product and service offerings, broad global presence, customer-linked scalable information systems and efficient distribution capabilities, serve to solidify our long-standing customer relationships and drive our growth.
 As a result, we have an average relationship of over 25 years with our 25 largest customers.

-In 2016, global customer spending fell by 27%, following a 21% decline in 2015.
-This brought spending to its lowest levels since 2009 and marked the first time in nearly 30 years that our customers' global spending had been down in consecutive years.
-However, our business rebounded in 2017 with sales growth of 20% and prominent exploration and production ("E&P") spending surveys, which include many of our customers, forecast that spending will continue to increase in 2018 and 2019.
 We have benefited historically from several growth trends within the energy industry, including high levels of customer expansion and maintenance expenditures.
 Long-term growth in spending has been driven by several factors, including demand growth for petroleum and petroleum derived products, underinvestment in global energy infrastructure, growth in shale and unconventional exploration and production ("E&P") activity, and anticipated strength in the oil, natural gas, refined products and petrochemical sectors.
 In the longer term, we believe carbon based energy will continue to play a critical role in supporting economic growth, particularly in developing countries.
-In the near term, however, customer spending will continue to be sensitive to global oil and natural gas prices and general economic conditions.
-As such, we expect our business will continue to experience periods of volatility.
+In the near term, however, customer spending is expected to continue to be sensitive to global oil and natural gas prices and general economic conditions.
+As such, we expect our business to continue to experience periods of volatility.